jesjobom/find-primes/README.md

 I chose an algorithm to find if a given number is prime or not.
 Since the higher the number is the heavier the operation is, a simple sequencial distribuition of the numbers among N threads is not ideal.

-The idea is to test different methods of parallelization without changing the original algorithm, prioritizing memory usage and completion time.
+The idea here is to test different methods of parallelization without changing the original algorithm, prioritizing memory usage and completion time.

 ### Example
 ```